 For starters, while many sites use country flags to indicate language options, this isn’t always advisable.
 Bear in mind that some countries have several national languages, plus, multiple countries use the same language.
 Flags can be more confusing than helpful (unless you’re targeting countries with only one possible language).

 It’s also important to list all your available languages in their respective native spelling.
 In other words, if you offer French and German versions of your site, your language switcher should list English, Français, and Deutsch as the available languages.

 3. Implement additional localization techniques

-While translation goes a long way to help localize your website, it’s important to consider other factors as well.
-For example, if you’re selling your products internationally, adding a currency switcher such as WooCommerce Multi-Currency can help your customers easily determine the price of an item for them:
+While translation goes a long way to help localize your website, it’s important to consider other factors.
+For example, if you’re selling your products internationally, adding a currency switcher such as the WooCommerce Multi-Currency plugin can help your customers easily determine the price of an item for them:

-What’s key here is that you’re simplifying the purchasing process for your international customers and improving your chances of landing sales all over the world.
+The key here is that you’re simplifying your international customers’ purchasing process and improving your chances of landing sales all over the world.

 You can also up your marketing game with location-based personalization, also known as ‘geotargeting’.
 This technique involves showing users specific content based on their location.

 These changes in the way you present content to international users may seem small.
-However, they can significantly improve your site’s relevancy and accessibility to visitors from all over the world, potentially turning your WordPress site into a global hub.
+However, WordPress localization can significantly improve your site’s relevancy and accessibility to visitors from all over the world, potentially turning your WordPress website into a global hub.

 Localization can help your users feel comfortable and welcome on your site.
 It can also make your products and posts more accessible and relevant to people across the globe, possibly leading to higher conversion rates (we’ve written a helpful article about increasing your e-commerce conversion rate).
 And, finally, it can help you improve your multilingual SEO efforts without having to deal with translation files.